-Consensual Encounter - Occurs when an officer contacts an individual but does not create a detention through words, actions or other means.
+Consensual encounter - When an officer contacts an individual but does not create a detention through words, actions, or other means.
 In other words, a reasonable individual would believe that his/her contact with the officer is voluntary.

-Field Interview - The brief detainment of an individual, whether on foot or in a vehicle, based on reasonable suspicion for the purposes of determining the individual's identity and resolving the officer's suspicions.
+Field interview - The brief detainment of an individual, whether on foot or in a vehicle, based on reasonable suspicion for the purpose of determining the individual's identity and resolving the officer's suspicions.

-Field Photographs - Field photographs are defined as posed photographs taken of a person during a contact, detention, or arrest in the field.
-Undercover surveillance photographs of an individual and recordings captured by the normal operation of a Mobile Audio Video (MAV) system when persons are not posed for the purpose of photographing are not considered field photographs.
+Field photographs - Posed photographs taken of a person during a contact, temporary detention, or arrest in the field.
+Undercover surveillance photographs of an individual and recordings captured by the normal operation of a Mobile Audio Video (MAV) system, body-worn camera, or public safety camera when persons are not posed for the purpose of photographing are not considered field photographs.

-Pat-Down Search - This type of search is used by officers in the field to check an individual for weapons.
-It involves a thorough patting down of clothing to locate any weapons or dangerous items that could pose a danger to the officer, the detainee, or others.
+Pat-down search - A type of search used by officers in the field to check an individual for dangerous weapons.
+It involves a thorough patting-down of clothing to locate any weapons or dangerous items that could pose a danger to the officer, the detainee, or others.

-Reasonable Suspicion - Occurs when, under the totality of the circumstances, an officer has articulable facts that criminal activity may be afoot and a particular person is connected with that possible criminal activity.
+Reasonable suspicion - When, under the totality of the circumstances, an officer has articulable facts that criminal activity may be afoot and a particular person is connected with that possible criminal activity.